-Episode 22, Don't Be, is centred around Asuka's Dark and Troubled Past and her on-going psychological breakdown.
+Episode 22, Don't Be, is centered around Asuka's Dark and Troubled Past and her on-going psychological breakdown.

 One Piece features "mini-arcs" on the title pages of issues.
 These detail the fates of villains and minor characters.
 Only two of them have been animated: Buggy's search for his crew and body and Coby's and Helmeppo's marine training.

-Mahou Sensei Negima! has so many main characters, it tends to have limelight chapters/episodes for them between (or even within) major story arcs.
+Mahou Sensei Negima! has so many main characters, it tends to have limelight chapters/episodes for them between or within major story arcs.

 Three of the SlayersSpecial novels (the prequel stories set before the main series) feature stand-alone stories centering around Lina's bodyguard Gourry, the princess Amelia, and the chimera Zelgadiss.

 Common in Yu-Gi-Oh!
 GX: In Season 1, Manjyome got his own episode and an abridged Heroic Journey at the North School.
-Kaiser got his own episode (culminating in his Freak Out) in Season 2, and Sho stepped into the spotlight once in Season 3.
+Kaiser got his own episode in Season 2, and Sho stepped into the spotlight once in Season 3.

 Sometimes, Tokyo Mew Mew padded out its episode count by recycling scripts for different characters.
 For example, Minto and Zakuro both got 10-Minute Retirement episodes.
 It also occasionally had episodes more or less focused on relatively minor characters — such as Keiichiro and Masha.